• Skip to primary navigation

 You can use cod, halibut or mahi mahi for this recipe.
 I would ask your local seafood market what their freshest white fish is.
 You can ask them to fillet it for you, and they should be able to do it.

-If you love this recipe, feel free to try my Pork Birria Taco and my Chicken and Shrimp Fajitas.
+If you love this recipe, feel free to try my Pork Birria Taco or my Beef Queso Birria Tacos.

 Jump to: